-The ‘Future of Streets’ research project at the Harvard Graduate School of Design (GSD) aims to address these knowledge gaps by focusing on three sets of critical questions:
+The ‘Future of Streets’ research project at MIT's City Form Lab aims to address these knowledge gaps by focusing on three sets of critical questions:

 1. How could new street-based infrastructure projects for shared, electric, and autonomous vehicles affect accessibility on other modes, particularly walking, biking, and public transit, as well as alternative uses of streets for social, commercial, and cultural activities and interaction?

 - What spatial demands do new mobility systems pose on current practices of street design and regulation?

 - What tools and frameworks can cities use to measure the impacts of AV infrastructure on pedestrian, bike and public transit mobility as well as broader goals of urban sustainability, sociospatial equity, and public health and safety?